European shares slide as Atlas Copco and Commerzbank fall

 By Atul Prakash

-LONDON, April 28 European stock markets dropped on Tuesday after some weaker-than-expected corporate updates, with mining equipment group Atlas Copco and Commerzbank among the hardest hit.
+LONDON, April 28 European equities fell on Tuesday following some weaker-than-expected corporate updates, with mining equipment group Atlas Copco sliding after results while a new share issue hit Commerzbank.

-European equities were also impacted by weak U.S. consumer confidence data while Iran's interception of a Marshall Islands-flagged cargo vessel added to market jitters.

-Commerzbank fell 5.7 percent after the German bank launched a share sale to raise 1.4 billion euros ($1.5 billion) from institutional investors to bolster its capital.
+Commerzbank dropped 5.4 percent after the German bank launched a share sale to raise 1.4 billion euros ($1.5 billion) from institutional investors to bolster its capital.

-Atlas Copco slumped around 9 percent after warning that demand for its mining equipment and large compressors had dropped further in the first quarter.
+Atlas Copco slumped nearly 10 percent after warning that demand for its mining equipment and large compressors had dropped further in the first quarter.

 UPM-Kymmene also fell around 10 percent after its quarterly core profit missed expectations, making it and Atlas Copco the biggest losers in the pan-European FTSEurofirst 300 index.

-The FTSEurofirst closed down 1.5 percent at 1,618.26 points, giving up gains made in the previous session.
+The FTSEurofirst was down 1.9 percent at 1,611.15 points going into the close of trading, giving up gains made in the previous session.
+The index was also hit by weak U.S. consumer confidence data.

-The FTSEurofirst remains up 18 percent since the start of 2015.
-Economic stimulus measures from the European Central Bank (ECB) have pushed investors into the better returns available from stocks compared with bonds and cash, whose returns have been hit by record low interest rates.
+The FTSEurofirst remains up nearly 20 percent since the start of 2015, as economic stimulus measures from the European Central Bank (ECB) have pushed investors into the better returns available from stocks compared with bonds and cash, whose returns have been hit by record low interest rates.

 But some traders said the advance may be starting to stall.